nikkiniks/docs/content/posts/theteam.md

 # Anne Nicole Gatus "Nikki"

 - young gun, tourist student, what on earth am I doing here?! lol
+- obsessed with trying new things, a sa una lang magaling--ops
+- hates mediocrity but a mediocre herself???

 # Someone --- Baka Ikaw na to